-29th Annual RADM Fred Lewis Postgraduate Scholarship Recipients scholarship awards distributed to date In honor of RADM Fred Lewis, the former President of NTSA, these scholarships are offered to stimulate student interest and university participation in preparing individuals for leadership in the Modeling & Simulation, Training and Education communities.
+29th Annual RADM Fred Lewis Postgraduate Scholarship Recipients

+In honor of RADM Fred Lewis, the former President of NTSA, these scholarships are offered to stimulate student interest and university participation in preparing individuals for leadership in the Modeling & Simulation, Training and Education communities.
 By investing in our future workforce, the scholarships encourage expansion of the I/ITSEC community and promote innovation through direct investment in our community's future leaders.
 The awards are offered at a Masters level in the amount \$5,000, and at a Doctoral level in the amount \$10,000.

-P S Sara Beadle

-Clemson University Human Factors Psychology
+Sara Beadle Clemson University Human Factors Psychology